imperva/terraform-provider-dsfhub/website/docs/r/cloud_account.md

 - `external_id` - (String) External ID to use when assuming a role
 - `hashicorp_secret` - A `hashicorp_secret` block as defined below, to integrate the asset with a HashiCorp Vault.
 - `key_file` - (String) Location on disk on the key to be used for authentication
+- `project_id` - (String) Used when running Sonar on a GCP hosted environment that doesn't have a service account linked to it
 - `role_name` - (String) What role is used to get credentials from.
 - `secret_key` - (String) The Secret access key used for authentication
 - `session_token` - (String) STS token used for session authentication